 So if innovation consultants aren’t the smartest super-geniuses ever, should you even hire one?

 You are lost in the sea of opportunity.
 The innovation ecosystem is steadily growing with various players and possibilities.
 Great innovation consultants will provide a tailored selection of innovation resources.
 It’s not a slide, report, or team-building exercise that brings ROI.
-It’s
+It’s the

 Expectation 8: Innovation must be something completely original

-Chris Guillebeau, author of the book "The $100 Startup", explains that before thinking about money, it is important that your business idea is a convergence between passion and value.
+Chris Guillebeau, author of the book “The $100 Startup”, explains that before thinking about money, it is important that your business idea is a convergence between passion and value.
 IHe explains that successful people are a mixture of what they love and what others (their potential customers) are interested in.
-The intersection of somebody’s passion and a customer's pain can be an edge where old things become huge game changers
+The intersection of somebody’s passion and a customer’s pain can be an edge where old things become huge game-changers

 Will it change in the future?
 Will it lose its shape or become something radically different?
 Unless a transformative innovation comes along, no. And it’s due.
-“Smartphones” are not an original idea any more.
-The industry keeps evolving it by increasing speed of its internet connection (3G, 4G, 5G), renewing the operation system, and so on, but what a piece of long-established tech is waiting in the wings to completely change how we communicate, again?
+“Smartphones” are not an original idea anymore.
+The industry keeps evolving it by increasing the speed of its internet connection (3G, 4G, 5G), renewing the operation system, and so on, but what a piece of long-established tech is waiting in the wings to completely change how we communicate, again?

-Innovation is about solving an old problem a new way with the support and buy in of people throughout an organization, and then educating the market until it catches up with you.
+Innovation is about solving an old problem a new way with the support and buy-in of people throughout an organization, and then educating the market until it catches up with you.
 If that’s the focus of your current innovation efforts, you’re off to a good start.